aws-samples/bobs-used-bookstore-sample/README.md

 In integrated mode, the application uses Amazon Cognito user pools for user authentication and Amazon Cognito user groups for role-based authorization.

-On first login to the admin application you will be asked to change the temporary password.
+On first login to the application you will be asked to change the temporary password.

 1. Start the application using the _Integrated_ launch profile.